amlana21/XL2DynamoDB/README.md

 <b>Run the Application:</b>
 1. Download and unzip the Exec.zip to a local folder
+2. Copy the libararies from the lib/copylibs folder to lib folder in the unzipped location
-2. Run the JAR file in your system
+3. Run the JAR file in your system
-3. Enter these below required info in login window:
+4. Enter these below required info in login window:
 a.
 Secret Access Key
 b.
 Access Key ID
 c.
 Region
 d.
 Table Name

-4. Click on Login.
+5. Click on Login.
 If the above details are correct, it will take you to the next file select window.
 If error, a popup will be shown
-5. In the next window, browse and select the excel data file to be loaded
+6. In the next window, browse and select the excel data file to be loaded

-6. Click on Submit to start the import of data
+7. Click on Submit to start the import of data
-7. A final popup shows the data import completion.
+8. A final popup shows the data import completion.
 Any errors are shown as popup

 <b>Data File format:</b>